kroxiksut/django-152fz-consent/docs/cookies/en/operations-admin.md

 What can be configured:
 - preset code and title;
 - policy text;
-- signs of a boxed/custom version;
+- boxed/custom version markers;
 - activity.

 Actions:
 - cloning selected presets into custom presets.

-### `Редакции cookie-policy`
+### `Cookie policy revisions`

 What is this:
-- versioned versions of the cookie policy text that are published and become active.
+- versioned revisions of the cookie policy text that are published and become active.

 What can be configured:
-- format and text of the editorial;
+- format and text of the revision;
 - snapshot of categories;
-- a sign of an active editorial team.
+- the active-revision marker.

 Actions:
-- publication of the selected boxed version of the text;
+- publishing the selected boxed version of the text;
 - creating a custom draft from a boxed version;
-- cloning selected editions into drafts.
+- cloning selected revisions into drafts.

 Important:
-- when published, a new active edition disables the previous one;
+- when published, a new active revision disables the previous one;
 - the registry is synchronized into a revision snapshot;
-- previous valid consents are converted to obsolete.
+- previously valid consents are converted to outdated.

-### `Текстовые пресеты cookie-баннера`
+### `Cookie banner text presets`

 What is this:
 - cookie banner text templates.

 What can be configured:
-- headings, captions, button texts, texts for mode without JavaScript;
+- headings, captions, button texts, texts for the no-JavaScript mode;
-- signs of a boxed/custom version;
+- boxed/custom version markers;
 - activity.

 Actions:
 - cloning selected presets into custom presets.

-### `Редакции cookie-баннера`
+### `Cookie banner revisions`

 What is this:
-- versioned versions of the cookie banner (texts, display options and visual parameters).
+- versioned revisions of the cookie banner (texts, display options and visual parameters).

-Where are the settings:
+Where the settings are:
-- block `Тексты`: all custom banner signatures;
+- block `Texts`: all custom banner labels;
-- block `Варианты отображения`: banner option, selection interface type, notification option;
+- block `Display options`: banner option, selection interface type, notification option;
-- block `Визуальная настройка`: color and visual parameters;
+- block `Visual customization`: color and visual parameters;
-- block `Видимость и кнопка закрытия`: show, close, blocking behavior and mobile overrides;
+- block `Visibility and close button`: show, close, blocking behavior and mobile overrides;
-- block `Устаревшие поля совместимости`: backward compatibility fields.
+- block `Deprecated compatibility fields`: backward-compatibility fields.

 Actions:
-- cloning selected banner editions into custom drafts.
+- cloning selected banner revisions into custom drafts.

 Important:
-- For boxed editions, protected text fields are read-only;
+- for boxed revisions, protected text fields are read-only;
-- When published, a new active edition disables the previous one.
+- when published, a new active revision disables the previous one.

-### `Элементы реестра редакции cookie-policy`
+### `Cookie-policy revision registry elements`

 What is this:
-- a snapshot of the integration register at the time of a specific policy revision.
+- a snapshot of the integration registry at the time of a specific policy revision.

 Mode:
-- Viewing only, no editing.
+- viewing only, no editing.

 Purpose:
-- audit of compliance with the published policy and composition of integrations.
+- auditing compliance with the published policy and the composition of integrations.

-### `Записи cookie-согласий`
+### `Cookie Consent Records`

 What is this:
 - the final state of category selection for the subject.